 She attended North Ealing Primary School and Ealing County Grammar School for Girls.
 At age 15, her parents permitted her to take acting lessons, and she started training at the Guildhall School of Music and Drama in 1940.

 While attending the school, she worked as a clerical assistant for the Home Office and during World War II, she was a dispatch driver.

 Blackman’s film debut was a non-speaking role in Fame is the Spur (1947), after which she was signed with the Rank Organisation.
 Other films of note include Quartet (1948), A Boy, A Girl and a Bike (1949), So Long at the Fair (1950), The Delavine Affair (1955), Breakaway (1956), You Pay Your Money (1957), A Night to Remember (1958), The Square Peg (1958, pictured below), Serena (1962), Jason & The Argonauts (1963), Life at the Top (1965) and the Western films Shalako (1968) with Sean Connery and Brigitte Bardot and Something Big (1971) with Dean Martin.

-Blackman practised judo at the famous Budokwai Dojo which helped her prepare for the roles of both Cathy Gale in The Avenger and Pussy Galore in Goldfinger.
-At 38, she was one of the oldest actresses to play a Bond girl.
+Blackman practised judo at the famous Budokwai Dojo, which helped her prepare for the roles of both Cathy Gale in The Avenger and Pussy Galore in Goldfinger.
+At 38, she was among the oldest actresses to play a Bond girl.

 In the late 1970s, she toured Australia and New Zealand with Michael Craig and Colleen Clifford in the comedy Move Over, Mrs Markham.